shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor-new.md

 [![Screenshot with a toggle button for apply pattern preference and apply value preference selected.](https://docs.microsoft.com/en-us/azure/applied-ai-services/metrics-advisor/media/metrics/autotuning-preference.png)](https://docs.microsoft.com/en-us/azure/applied-ai-services/metrics-advisor/media/metrics/autotuning-preference.png#lightbox)

-### Tune the configuration for selected anomaly patterns
+### Subtask 3 - Tune the configuration for selected anomaly patterns

 If specific anomaly patterns are chosen, the next step is to fine tune the configuration for each.
 There's a global  **sensitivity**  that is applied for all series.
 For each anomaly pattern, you can tune the  **adjustment**, which is based on the global  **sensitivity**.